HSBC: 2010 to 2013

 On 25 April 2011, HSBC decided to shut down its retail banking business in Russia and reduce its private banking presence to a representative office.

+HSBC announced renaming of its Personal Financial Services (PFS) business group to Retail Banking and Wealth Management (also known as RBWM) on HSBC's 2011 Investor Day.

 On 11 May 2013, the new chief executive Stuart Gulliver announced that HSBC would refocus its business strategy and that a large-scale retrenchment of operations, particularly in respect of the retail sector, was planned.
 HSBC would no longer seek to be 'the world's local bank', as costs associated with this were spiraling and US$3.5 billion needed to be saved by 2013, with the aim of bringing overheads down from 55% of revenues to 48%.
 In 2010, then-chairman Stephen Green planned to depart HSBC to accept a government appointment in the Trade Ministry.
 Group Chief Executive Michael Geoghegan was expected to become the next chairman.
 However, while many current and former senior employees supported the tradition of promoting the chief executive to chairman, many shareholders instead pushed for an external candidate.
 HSBC's board of directors had reportedly been split over the succession planning and investors were alarmed that the row would damage the company.

 On 23 September 2010, Geoghegan announced he would step down as chief executive of HSBC.
 He was succeeded as chief executive by Stuart Gulliver, while Green was succeeded as chairman by Douglas Flint; Flint was serving as HSBC's finance director (chief financial officer).
 August 2011: Further to CEO Stuart Gulliver's plan to cut $3.5 billion in costs over the next two years, HSBC announced that it will cut 25,000 jobs and exit from 20 countries by 2013 in addition to 5,000 job cuts announced earlier in the year.
 The consumer banking division of HSBC will focus on the UK, Hong Kong, high-growth markets such as Mexico, Singapore, Turkey, and Brazil, and smaller countries where it has a leading market share.
 According to Reuters, Chief Executive Stuart Gulliver told the media, "There will be further job cuts.
 There will be something like 25,000 roles eliminated between now and the end of 2013."